temperlang/temperlang-blog/posts/tangle-of-strings.md

 *Lexicographic ordering* simply means compare character by character.
 The first pair of characters that differs determines the order.
 If none differ, the shorter string is lesser.
 As the Python reference noted above, lexicographic order can be generalized to any pair of sequences by comparing elements instead of characers.

+'A' comes before 'B' in the alphabet so "" < "A" < "AA" < "AB" < "BA" < "BAA" < "BB".

 Why does JavaScript differ from Python3?
 JavaScript defines "character" as "UTF-16 code unit values", but Python3 treats strings as sequences of Unicode codepoints.
 Other languages like Rust treat them as sequences of [Unicode scalar value]s which are subtly different.
-(Python2 does one of those depending on the compiler flag that controls *sizeof(wchar)* used to compile the runtime!)
+(Python2 does one of those depending on the `-f{,no}short-wchar` compiler flag used to compile the runtime!)

 [Unicode scalar value]: https://www.unicode.org/glossary/#unicode_scalar_value